 Last summer our first vegetable garden was created and this year we have planted up almost the whole of the plot.
-We've tried to concentrate on 'easy-to grow' vegetables with a high, on-going yield but have also branched out with herbs to enhance our meals and with varieties to try to ensure an abundant supply during retreat times so we can all enjoy organic vegetables at a low cost.
+We've tried to concentrate on 'easy-to grow' vegetables with a high, on-going vield but have also branched out with herbs to enhance our meals and with varieties to try to ensure an abundant supply during retreat times so we can all enjoy organic vegetables at a low cost.
 We are experimenting with organic gardening techniques.

-notebooks for logs, advice and memos to sum from regular donations is around enable Anne and other garden helpers to coordinate our efforts.
-The initial job of getting the garden underway is virtually 22 000€ per year plus contributions finished, now it's just a case of weeding, watering and looking forward to a good harvest !
+notebooks for logs, advice and memos to coordinate our efforts.
+The initial job of getting the garden underway is virtually harvest!
 All volounteers welcome.

-Contacts : Romain : +33 689122338 ; Anne : anne-castagne@wanadoo.fr (+33 621727732); Guillaume : gfllassalle@yahoo.fr.
+Contacts: Romain: +33 689122338; anne-castagne@wanadoo.fr long-term Anne:

+Guillaume : gf1lassalle@yahoo.fr.